isotopp/isotopp.github.io/_posts/2020-12-01-not-joining-on-performance-schema.md

 used to work.
 The subquery `t` would materialize the `P_S` table as whatever your version of MYSQL used for implicit temporary tables, and the rest of the query resolution would happen on the materialized temptable.
 This is a snapshot, and would be stable.
 It still would not have indexes.

 And it still would not add up to 100%, of course.
-That is, queries like Dennis Kaarsemakers "How loaded is the SQL_THREAD" Replication Load analysis never came out at 100%, because the various values changed while the temporary table would be materialized, so you do not get a consistent snapshot (and by construction, this is impossible in `P_S`).
+That is, queries like Dennis Kaarsemakers "How loaded is the SQL_THREAD" Replication Load analysis never came out at 100%, because the various values changed while the temporary table would be materialized, so you do not get a consistent snapshot (and by construction, this kind of consistency is impossible in `P_S`).

 Anyway, with older versions of MySQL, this results in the query plan we want.
 Since MySQL 5.7, this does no longer work: